Korean reunification: Ten Point Programme for Reunification of the Country

-Plan for founding the Democratic Confederal Republic of Koryo
+Democratic Confederal Republic of Koryo

-In accordance with the three principles and the ten point programme, Kim Il Sung elaborated on the proposed state, called Democratic Confederal Republic of Koryo (DFRK), on October 10, 1980, in the Report to the Sixth Congress of the Workers' Party of Korea on the Work of the Central Committee.
+In accordance with the three principles and the ten point programme, Kim Il Sung elaborated on the proposed state, called Democratic Confederal Republic of Koryo (DFRK), on 10 October 1980, in the Report to the Sixth Congress of the Workers' Party of Korea on the Work of the Central Committee.
 Kim proposed a confederation between North and South Korea, in which their respective political systems would initially remain.
 It is described by North Korea as a "...peaceful reunification proposal to found a federal state on the condition that the north and the south recognize and tolerate each other's existing ideologies."
 It was stated that the DFRK should be a neutral country which does not participate in any political, military alliance or bloc, embracing the whole of the territory and people of the country.
+It would be ruled by the Supreme Assembly of the Nation, composed of an equal number of deputies from the North and the South.
+This was met with skepticism in South Korean sources: since the North Korean delegation was assumed to vote on proposals unanimously much like the Supreme People's Assembly does today, the support of just one South Korean member would be enough to pass the Workers' Party of Korea's preferred decisions, while South Korean parties would be unable to pass measures against the WPK's wishes (excluding the slim possibility of all South Korean parties unanimously agreeing on a proposal as well as persuading the WPK's satellite parties, the Korean Social Democratic Party and the Chondoist Chongu Party, to their side, in a similar manner to the Contract Sejm in Poland.)

 Reunification tax, 2011

-On January 1, 2011, a group of twelve lawmakers from the ruling and opposition parties introduced a bill into the South Korean National Assembly to allow for the establishment of a "unification tax".
+On 1 January 2011, a group of twelve lawmakers from the ruling and opposition parties introduced a bill into the South Korean National Assembly to allow for the establishment of a "unification tax".
 The bill called for businesses to pay 0.05% of corporate tax, individuals to pay 5% of inheritance or gift taxes, and both individuals and companies to pay 2% of their income tax towards the cost of unification.
 The bill initiated legislative debate on practical measures to prepare for unification, as proposed by President Lee Myung-bak in his Liberation Day speech the previous year.
 The proposal for a unification tax was not warmly welcomed at the time.
 Lee has since reiterated concerns regarding the imminence of unification, which, combined with North Korean behavior, led to the tax proposal gaining wider acceptance.
 Practical measures to prepare for unification are becoming an increasingly frequent aspect of political debate, as concern regarding imminent and abrupt unification increases.